Michele K. Lewis, Ph.D.

 Lewis, M. K. (2002).
 Multicultural health psychology: Special topics acknowledging diversity.
 New York: Allyn and Bacon.

-Lewis, M. K. (in press).
+Lewis, M. K. (2014).
 Heterosexual masculinity, the self, and social needs: The homicidal hazing of Robert Champion.
 In S. C. Howard (Ed.).
 Critical Articulations of Race, Gender, and Sexual Orientation (pp. 199-214).
 Lanham, MD: Lexington Books.

 Case, K. A. & Lewis, M. K. (2012).
 Teaching intersectional LGBT psychology: Reflections from historically Black and Hispanic serving universities.
 Psychology and Sexuality, 3, 1-17. doi: 10.1080/19419899.2012.700030